 K.B.
-Thors grew up west of Penhold, Alberta, Canada on Treaty 6 land.
+Thors grew up west of Penhold, Alberta, Canada on Treaty 7 land.
 A Ukrainian-Icelandic Canadian, she has lived in Edmonton, Spain, New York, and Toronto, and currently makes her home in Montréal.

 Her debut poetry collection is forthcoming from Coach House Books in 2019.
 Poems have appeared across Canada, the U.S., U.K., and in Spanish translation.

 Her translation of Stormwarning by Kristín Svava Tómasdóttir (Phoneme) won the American Scandinavian Foundations Leif and Inger Sjöberg Award and was longlisted for a PEN America Literary Award for Poetry in Translation.
 Her translation of Chintungo: The Story of Someone Else by Soledad Marambio is available from Ugly Duckling Presse.

 She is a graduate of Columbia University's School of the Arts, where she was awarded a Teaching Fellowship in Poetry in 2013.
 A Lincoln Center Poets Out Loud finalist, Vallum Poetry Prize winner and Arc Poem of the Year finalist, she was a Translator in Residence at the Icelandic Literature Center and The Writers´ Union of Iceland in 2017.